 That story on San Jacinto was also how I meet Joe.
 Mark White’s efforts to help Texan’s understand our courageous and stumbling path to statehood resonated with me.
-I emailed Joe see if he could grab coffee and meet.
-The Native Texan columnist became a friend and a bit of mentor as I revived this blog.
-Two years later, I was at last eating Gulf Coast seafood with Texas’ former attorney general and one-term governor.
+I emailed Joe to see if he could grab a coffee and meet.
+The Native Texan columnist became a friend and a bit of a mentor as I revived this blog.
+Two years later, I was eating Gulf Coast seafood with Texas’ former attorney general and one-term governor.

 Learn from your history – good and bad